 Fast Lane

-Fast Lane can be pre-purchased online while paying for admission or at the Fast Lane window in the Star Mall entry plaza.
+Fast Lane can be purchased online while paying for admission, on your mobile device while at the park, or at the Fast Lane window in the Star Mall entry plaza.

 Fast Lane Logo